hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_sql_container.html.markdown

 * `throughput` - (Optional) The throughput of SQL container (RU/s).
 Must be set in increments of `100`.
 The minimum value is `400`.
 This must be set upon container creation otherwise it cannot be updated without a manual terraform destroy-apply.

 * `autoscale_settings` - (Optional) An `autoscale_settings` block as defined below.
 This must be set upon database creation otherwise it cannot be updated without a manual terraform destroy-apply.
-Requires `partition_key_path` to be set.

 ~> **Note:** Switching between autoscale and manual throughput is not supported via Terraform and must be completed via the Azure Portal and refreshed.